nvmwill/nexmo-developer/_tutorials/en/video/create-video-conferencing-app/javascript/sessions-publisher-setup.md

 Once the session is connected, we publish to the session with `session.publish(publisher)`.

-If the client fails to connect to the session, an error object is passed into the completion handler of the connect event.In this case it prints an error message to the console using `console.error()`.
+If the client fails to connect to the session, an error object is passed into the completion handler of the connect event.
+In this case it prints an error message to the console using `console.error()`.

 Next step is [initializing the subscriber](/video/tutorials/create-video-conferencing-app/video/create-video-conferencing-app/javascript/initialize-subscriber/javascript)